Should I buy Marks & Spencer stock in 2025?

 icon

-At HelloSafe, our expert has been monitoring Marks & Spencer’s performance for more than three years.
-Every month, hundreds of thousands of users across the United Kingdom rely on us to interpret market trends and highlight the most promising investment opportunities.
-Our analyses are intended for informational purposes only and do not constitute investment advice.
-In line with our ethical charter, we have never received, and will never receive, any payment from Marks & Spencer.
+At HelloSafe, our expert has been tracking the performance of Marks & Spencer for over three years.
+Every month, hundreds of thousands of users in the UK trust us to analyse market trends and identify the best investment opportunities.
+Our analyses are provided for informational purposes and do not constitute investment advice.
+In accordance with our ethical charter, we have never been, and never will be, compensated by Marks & Spencer.

 What is Marks & Spencer?